 St. John's is an active parish.
-We have opportunities for service is a broad number of areas, both within the church and in the community.
+We have opportunities for service in a broad number of areas, both within the church and in the community.
 Below you can find some general information about service.
-The menu immediately above has options to choose service opportunities either within the church or in the community.
 Please have a look and see if there are any that interest you.

 "Truly I say to you, as you did it to one of the last of my brothers and sisters, you did it to me."
 Matthew 25:40